-- Cost Per Result – Average you paid for each action—this depends on what your campaign objective is (leads, clicks, etc.)
+- Cost per result: The average you paid for each action—this depends on what your campaign objective is (leads, clicks, and so on)

 Now that you know how to calculate ROI from your Facebook campaigns and what to look at when reviewing your campaign, ad set, and ad performance, let’s take a look at some of the red flags you might come across and solutions for fixing them:

-- Your ads aren’t converting – This will depend on what the campaign objective is.
-For example, if you’re running lead-form ads and they aren’t generating leads, that’s a huge issue.
-Check that your ads are using best practices and test your top-converting offers.
-On the other hand, if an awareness campaign is successfully driving traffic to your website, but these visitors are not converting well, check that the landing page you’re driving people to aligns with what the ads promise.
+If an awareness campaign is successfully driving traffic to your website but these visitors are not converting well, check that the landing page you’re driving people to aligns with what the ads promise.

 This post was originally published in Nov.
 2017, and it has been updated since.